gramineproject/graphene/Documentation/manpages/gsc.rst

    Once protected files are supported by Graphene, Docker volumes could include protected files.
-As a result Graphene can open these protected files without knowing the exact contents as long as the protected file was configured in the applicaiton-specific manifest.
+As a result Graphene can open these protected files without knowing the exact contents as long as the protected file was configured in the application-specific manifest.
 The complete and secure use of protected files may require additional steps.

 Integration of Docker Secrets